wp-plugins/buzztarget/readme.txt

 The BuzzTarget plugin allows a broker to retrieve his/her listings from BuzzTarget and display it on his/her  WordPress powered site.
 The plugin eliminates duplicate entry and unnecessary maintenance of listings on multiple sites.
 With this responsive plugin, listings are pulled on a scheduled basis (or on demand).
 Listing and
 Listing Detail pages, Featured Listings and Broker Listings can be created by utilizing simple short codes and widgets.

+To see an example of a website using the plugin, please visit: http://credemo.azurewebsites.net/

 == Installation ==